 reference: 634

-The grant for building is revised and in valid.
 The plot is sited at an amazing location, at a fully green environment, bearing with a large façade to a road.

 Anakassia is located on the west, before Ano Volos.
 Since 1991 it has been the seat of the Municipality of Iolkos.